MBM Motorsports

-Motorsports Business Management LLC, operating as MBM Motorsports, Garage 66, Power Source, and sometimes known as Carl Long Motorsports, is an American professional stock car racing team that currently competes in the NASCAR Cup Series and NASCAR Xfinity Series.
+Motorsports Business Management LLC, operating as MBM Motorsports, Garage 66, Power Source, and sometimes known as Carl Long Motorsports, is an American professional stock car racing team that currently competes in the NASCAR Cup Series, NASCAR Craftsman Truck Series, ARCA Menards Series, and ARCA Menards Series East.
 MBM was co-owned and operated by Long and driver Derek White until early 2016, with full operation of the team being taken by Long and his family after White was arrested on smuggling charges.

 In the NASCAR Cup Series, the team fields the No. 66 part-time for multiple drivers.
-In the NASCAR Xfinity Series, the team fields the No. 66 part-time for multiple drivers.
-In the NASCAR Craftsman Truck Series the team fields the No. 69 part-time for multiple drivers.
-They have also competed in the ARCA Menards Series in the past.
+In the NASCAR Craftsman Truck Series, the team fields the No. 69 part-time for multiple drivers.
+In the ARCA Menards Series, the team fields the No. 66 part-time for Derek White and Dystany Spurlock.
+In the ARCA Menards Series East, the team fields the No. 66 part-time for Dystany Spurlock.
+They have also competed in the NASCAR Xfinity Series in the past.

 History

 Before the 2014 Drive to Stop Diabetes 300 at Bristol Motor Speedway, Derek White and Carl Long created Motorsports Business Management.
 In 2016, White was arrested on tobacco smuggling charges, leading to his indefinite suspension by NASCAR.
 Ownership of the team was transferred to the Long family; officially, the team owner is listed as Long's father, Horace.

 Until the end of the 2018 season, MBM Motorsports ran Dodge cars on a limited basis in addition to the other manufacturers, using engines leased from Team Penske from when Penske ran Dodges.
 The team switched to Toyotas starting in 2019, and team owner Carl Long appealed to the manufacturer for support.

 In November 2021, Long and eight members of his team, including driver David Starr, tested positive for COVID-19 following the 2021 season finale at Phoenix Raceway.
 That led to Starr reuniting with his former Truck Series team SS-Green Light Racing in the Xfinity Series.